 From this point of view, it would make sense for me to invest everything I have into buying new gear and new equipment and making camera reviews very often.
 It would contribute a lot more to the growth of this channel compared to something like this very post for example.

 However, it would be disingenuous on my part, coveting the technology, selling a specific item and convincing you that it will make you happy, makes absolutely no sense to me.

 And when I do talk about cameras, lenses, gear and review them, I try to focus on things that are accessible to everyone.
-That can potentially help you get started and practising the craft.
+That can potentially help you get started and practise the craft.